 Numecent's Cloudpaging technology represents the only practical way for universities to deliver 100% of Windows apps to any device, anywhere.
-This is really important for those universities trying to deploy heavy-weight software such as ArcGIS, AutoCAD, SPSS and NVivo, to demanding students.
+This is really important for university IT who often need to deploy heavyweight software such as ArcGIS, AutoCAD, SPSS and NVivo, to demanding students.

 Microsoft's App-V and VMware's ThinApp work for some stuff.
 We don't have some stuff.
 We have all stuff.

 What is Cloudpaging and application virtualization?

 Our short animated video below explains the world of application virtualization, the technologies available when it comes to virtualizing your Windows software, and how Cloudpaging from Numecent is different to the competition:

 How does Cloudpaging work?

 3 simple steps to packaging and virtualizing any Windows software with Cloudpaging:

 - Package and 'Cloudify' all your Windows apps

 - Use AppsAnywhere to deliver packaged apps to your students

 - Execute and run apps at native speed (as if installed!)